Fanyatsu/osu-requests-bot/README.md

 ⁉️ **Websocket connection was closed: None**
 🟢 If you see this during startup, restart the bot

+⁉️ **Bot does not respond to chat links on Twitch**
+🟢 Make the bot a channel moderator or disable follow/sub chat mode

 ## Support
 Please let me know if you have any questions - www.fanyat.su